mlov2/infectious-disease-simulator/README.md

 - `d` to change the percentage of the population performing social distance
 - `r` to change the radius of infection
+- `c` to change whether there should be a central location

 To actually change the value, the user can press either the arrow up or arrow down keys.